-The HCVS wetwell path is designed for venting steam/energy at a nominal capacity of 1% of 3952 MW thermal power at pressure of 56 psig.
+The HCVS wetwell path is designed for venting steam/energy at a nominal capacity of 1 percent of 3952 MW thermal power at a pressure of 56 psig.
 This pressure is the lower of the containment design pressure (56 psig) and the PCPL value (62 psig).
-The thermal power is based on a power uprate of ~15% above the currently licensed thermal power of 3458 MWt.
+The thermal power is based on a power uprate of approximately 15 percent above the currently licensed thermal power of 3458 MWt.
 The size of the wetwell portion of the HCVS is 14 inches in diameter which provides adequate capacity to meet or exceed the Order criteria.